Taking Leave of Self-Victimization

 Indeed, the victim archetype is deeply rooted in all our lives; […] its influence on our collective consciousness is immense.
 Since time immemorial, we have been acting out our victimhood in all facets of our lives, convinced that it is a fundamental part of human existence.
 4

-Not only friends and acquaintances who want to comfort us, and confirm us in our role as victims but also the reporting in the mass media.
-Merely all news we read, hear, or see seems to unquestionably justify this attitude.
+Not only friends and acquaintances who want to comfort us and confirm our victim role but also the reporting in the mass media.
+This attitude seems unquestionably justified by all the news we read, hear, or see.
 Like any other attitude, the victim’s attitude is involved in certain archetypal narratives.
 These narratives determine our lives like a matrix until we become aware of them and search for new self-explanations.

 Doing nothing

-Neuroscientists have discovered that the so-called Default Mode Network is responsible for the integration of the experience into memory.
-It consists of a group of brain regions that are active when doing nothing and daydreaming.
-Whereas they are deactivated, while actively solving mental tasks.
+Neuroscientists have discovered that the default mode network integrates experiences into memory.
+It consists of a group of brain regions that are active when daydreaming, whereas they are deactivated, while actively solving mental tasks.

 The entire construction of knowledge, from simple to complex forms, from non-linguistic imaginative activity to linguistic-literary production, is based on the ability to map what happens in and with our organism […] Telling stories, that is, registering what happens in the form of brain maps, is probably an obsession of the brain. […] Storytelling precedes language because it is a precondition of language.
 6